Here are 3 Questions to Ask Before Buying Your Dream Home. If you are debating…

 If you want to improve your credit score, you should never miss a payment for a credit card or student loan.
 Even missing one payment can cause your score to go down and make it much more difficult to get a good rate going forward.

-If you’re a first time buyer and looking for the best mortgage rates for first time buyers and planning to purchase a house in the next 10 years or so, but don’t have credit, now is a good time to start building it.
+If you’re a first time buyer and looking for the best mortgage rates and planning to purchase a house in the next 10 years or so, but don’t have credit, now is a good time to start building it.
 Get a high-interest credit card or loan and charge items you can pay back immediately.

 For example, if you purchase a computer for $1500, do so on the credit card, but make sure you have the money on hand.
 Pay it back immediately and you’ll already begin to improve or lay the foundations for your credit score.